 192.168.10.0/24

-Step 8: After designing the network’s IP, run the following commands on R1 and R2 to activate OSPF Routing on the Router.
+8. After setting up the network’s IP, run these commands on R1 and R2 to turn on OSPF Routing on the Router at the Packet Tracer.

 R1# conf t